pgmabv99/av_openacr/kdi/README.md

  use std::convert::TryFrom;
 ```

-### build kdi
+### Build kdi

 ```
 $ cargo build --features s3
    Compiling kafka-delta-ingest v0.4.0 (/home/avorovich/kafka-delta-ingest)
     Finished `dev` profile [unoptimized + debuginfo] target(s) in 8.37s
 ```
-### start kafka server and minio
+### Start kafka server and minio

 use omcli

-### prep kafka and minio (create topic publish some messages and create bucket and copy a delta log file to minio)
+### Prep kafka and minio (create topic publish some messages and create bucket and copy a delta log file to minio)

 Note: Edit the script to set the correct kafka broker and minio endpoint urls and run it

 https://github.com/pgmabv99/av_openacr/blob/main/kdi/kdi_prep.sh

-### run kdi
+### Run kdi

+Note:

-Note: Edit the script to set the correct kafka broker and minio endpoint urls and run it
+-Edit the script to set the correct kafka broker and minio endpoint urls and run it.

-uncomment the minio section to test ingest to minio, otherwise it will ingest to a local delta table
+-Uncomment the minio section to test ingest to minio, otherwise it will ingest to a local delta table

 https://github.com/pgmabv99/av_openacr/blob/main/kdi/kdi_start.sh